 Once you’re logged in, go to the Hotels API Documentation page in RapidAPI.

-Click on the Subscribe to Test button and subscribe to a plan that’s right for you.
+Click on the Subscribe to Test button and subscribe to a plan after which you’ll be able to use the Hotels API and retrieve data from Hotels.com.

 On subscribing to a plan (the free one included), an API key will be generated, which is used to authenticate API calls to RapidAPI.